Information for Prospective & Existing Suppliers

 If an individual passes the requirements of an independent contractor, as defined by the Internal Revenue Service, and is not engaging in services that may be considered employment, he or she may complete an Independent Contractor Questionnaire that will be approved and evaluated by NYU Langone.

-Registration and Application Process
+Payee Registration and Management

 Terms and Conditions